Shadoka/reddit-graph/README.md

 Documentation will follow when I'm fairly sure that the interface is stable enough for it.
 For now, just dig a bit into the *controller* package.

+## is there a frontend?

+I'm trying my hand at JavaScript, so im developing a node.js + react [frontend application](https://github.com/Shadoka/reddit-graph-frontend).

+The plan is to use d3.js to visualize the data.

 ## why a relational database, isn't that a bit painful?